 1- acrylic paint strip (interconnected paint cups)

 mask templates *

 twin tip permanent marker

 But you may be a family that has a well-stocked craft closet.

 You may have many of the items on our list already.
 In that case, you will be interested in our Essentials Pack.
-This pack includes the harder to find items.
-The items in the Essential Pack are in bold with an (*) in the list above.
-Keep in mind that you will need all the items in the list in order to complete the projects for our video streaming course, Ancient Egyptian Art.
+This pack includes harder-to-find items.
+The items in the Essential Pack have an (*) in the list above.
+Keep in mind that you will need all the items on the list in order to complete the projects for our video streaming course, Ancient Egyptian Art.

 What ages of students work best for Take Time for Art?

 Although many younger students have successfully used Take Time for Art, we work best for ages 9 or 10 and up.
 That means that if you have a student in third to fourth grade or higher, we’ve got you covered!
 And did you know you can even use our programs for high school credit?
 Just do two of our units, keep track of your hours, and encourage your student to try the more complicated projects.
 This should comprise about 60 hours of work or .5 units of high school elective credit for art.
 You can read more about using Take Time for Art for High School credit here.
 Have more questions?
 Check out our FAQs.

 Take a look at our product page for more information about Ancient Egyptian Art.
 We have a preview video and information about pricing.
 Want free shipping?
 Just purchase three art materials packs or more and automatically get free shipping at our checkout!